niklases/PyPEF/README.md

 pypef mklsts -w WT_SEQUENCE.FASTA -i VARIANT-FITNESS_DATA.CSV
 ```

-Training and testing a model (encoding technique = {`aaidx`, `onehot`, `dca`}; regressor type, e.g. `pls`, `ridge`, or `svr`):
+Training and testing a model (encoding technique = {`aaidx`, `onehot`, `dca`}, regression model = {`pls`, `ridge`, `lasso`, `elasticnet`, `svr`, `rf`, `mlp`}):
 ```
 pypef ml -e aaidx -l LEARNING_SET.FASTA -t TEST_SET.FASTA --regressor pls
 ```

-Show the model performance(s) (reads the created Model_Results.txt):
+Show the model performance(s) (reads and prints the created Model_Results.txt file):
 ```
 pypef ml --show
 ```

-Load a trained model, predict fitness of test sequences using that model, and plot the measured versus the predicted fitness values (`-m MODEL`is the saved model Pickle file name, for `-e aaidx` this will be the AAindex to use for encoding, e.g. `-m ARGP820101`, for `-e onehot` it will be `-m ONEHOT` and for `-e dca` it will be `DCAMODEL`):
+Load a trained model, predict fitness of test sequences using that model, and plot the measured versus the predicted fitness values:
 ```
 pypef ml -e aaidx -m MODEL -f TEST_SET.FASTA
 ```
+`-m MODEL`is the saved model Pickle file name, for `-e aaidx` this will be the AAindex to use for encoding, e.g. `-m ARGP820101`, for `-e onehot` it will be `-m ONEHOTMODEL` and for `-e dca` it will be `DCAMODEL`.

 Load a trained model and use it for predicting the fitness of sequences of a prediction set (with unknown corresponding fitness):
 ```
 pypef ml -e aaidx -m MODEL -p PREDICTION_SET.FASTA
 ```

-Systematic creation of prediction sets (double, triple, quadruple recombinations (`--drecomb`, `--trecomb`, `--qarecomb`) of amino acid substitutions or naturally diverse combination of the 20 canonical amino acids (`--ddiverse`, `--tdiverse`, `--qadiverse`) at the identified positions):
+Systematic creation of prediction sets – double, triple, or quadruple substituted variant recombinations of already identified amino acid substitutions (`--drecomb`, `--trecomb`, `--qarecomb`) or naturally diverse combinations of all 20 canonical amino acids at the identified positions (`--ddiverse`, `--tdiverse`, `--qadiverse`):
 ```
 pypef mkps -w WT_SEQUENCE.FASTA -i VARIANT-FITNESS_DATA.CSV --drecomb
 ```

-Systematic prediction of such (re-)combination prediction sets:
+Systematic prediction of the created (re)combination prediction sets:
 ```
 pypef ml -e aaidx -m MODEL --pmult --drecomb
 ```

-Alternative way of prediction and variant identification: *In silico* [directed evolution](https://en.wikipedia.org/wiki/Directed_evolution) using the [Metropolis-Hastings](https://en.wikipedia.org/wiki/Metropolis%E2%80%93Hastings_algorithm) algorithm:
+An alternative way of prediction and variant identification is the *in silico* [directed evolution](https://en.wikipedia.org/wiki/Directed_evolution) using the [Metropolis-Hastings](https://en.wikipedia.org/wiki/Metropolis%E2%80%93Hastings_algorithm) algorithm:
 ```
 pypef directevo ml -e -m MODEL -w WT_SEQUENCE.FASTA --usecsv -i VARIANT-FITNESS_DATA.CSV --ywt WT_FITNESS
 ```

-Encoding a variant-fitness CSV file (for the different encodings, for `-e aaidx`provide also the AAindex name with the `-m` option):
+Encoding a variant-fitness CSV file and writing it to a new CSV file (for the different encodings, also specify the AAindex name with the `-m` option next to `-e aaidx`):

 ```
 pypef encode -i VARIANT-FITNESS_DATA.CSV -w WT_SEQUENCE.FASTA -e aaidx -m MODEL
 ```

-Using the variant-encoded sequence-fitness data stored in the CSV file for a simulated "low *N*" engineering task:
+Using the created variant-encoded sequence-fitness CSV file for a simulated "low *N*" engineering task:
 ```
 pypef ml low_n -i VARIANT-FITNESS-ENCODING_DATA.CSV --regressor pls
 ```

-Using the variant-encoded sequence-fitness data stored in the CSV file for a simulated "mutation extrapolation" task (requires higher/deeply-substituted variants):
+Using the created variant-encoded sequence-fitness CSV file for a simulated "mutation extrapolation" task (requires higher/deeply-substituted variants):
 ```
 pypef ml extrapolation -i VARIANT-FITNESS-ENCODING_DATA.CSV --regressor pls
 ```

-The use of the hybrid model (`pypef hybrid`) instead of a pure ML model (`pypef ml`) is very similar to the steps above, but does not require the definition of the `-e`/`--encoding` and the `--regressor` flags, since it depends on a specific encoding technique (DCA) and uses Ridge regression for modeling.
-However, DCA-based encoding of sequences always requires a parameter file as input, which comes from the preprocessing of multiple sequence alignments (MSAs) and results in the parameter file generated by [PLMC](https://github.com/debbiemarkslab/plmc).
-E.g. for training a model on a learning set and testing it on a test set the command is:
+The use of the hybrid model (`pypef hybrid`) - instead of a pure ML model (`pypef ml`) as described in the steps above - is quite similar in terms of commands, but does not require the definition of the `-e`/`--encoding` and the `--regressor` flags, since it depends only on the DCA-based encoding technique and (so far) only uses Ridge regression for modeling.
+However, DCA-based encoding of sequences always requires a parameter file as input, which comes from the preprocessing of a query-specific multiple sequence alignment (MSA) and results in the parameter file generated by [PLMC](https://github.com/debbiemarkslab/plmc).
+E.g. for training a model on a learning set and testing it on a test set, the command for hybrid modeling is:

 ```
 pypef hybrid -l LEARNING_SET.FASTA -t TEST_SET.FASTA --params PLMC_FILE
 ```

 Sample files for testing PyPEF routines are provided in the [workflow/test_dataset](/workflow/test_dataset) directory, which is also used when running the Notebook tutorial.
 PyPEF's package dependencies are linked [here](https://github.com/niklases/PyPEF/network/dependencies).
-Further, for designing your own API based on the PyPEF workflow, modules can be adapted from the source code provided in the [pypef source](/pypef) directory.
+Further, for designing your own API based on the PyPEF workflow, modules can be adapted from the [source code](/pypef).

 As standard input files, PyPEF requires the target protein wild-type sequence in [FASTA](https://en.wikipedia.org/wiki/FASTA) format and variant-fitness data in [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) format to split the collected variant-fitness data in learning and test sets that resemble the aligned FASTA format and additionally contain lines indicating the fitness of each corresponding variant (see [sample files](workflow/test_dataset)).